 It may be helpful to talk to someone about how you are feeling.
 This may be a friend or family member.
 Sometimes talking to someone who is not so close to the situation may be helpful.
 This could be someone like a school counsellor, school nurse, or a teacher.
 For more information about how these people can help, check out the face-to-face help section.

-If you would prefer to talk to someone anonymously you could call Childline for free on 1800 66 66 66 or Lo call Samaritans on 1850 60 90 90.
-They have counsellors who are available 24 hours a day to listen to whatever you have to say.
+If you would prefer to talk to someone anonymously you could call Childline for free on 1800 66 66 66 or freephone Samaritans on 116 123.
+They have people available 24 hours a day to listen to whatever you have to say.